hoaphantn7604/react-native-element-textinput/README.md

 ## react-native-element-textinput
 A react-native TextInput component easy to customize for both iOS and Android.

+## Features
+* TextInput, HashtagInput and AutoComplete in one package
+* Easy to use
+* Consistent look and feel on iOS and Android
+* Customizable font size, colors and animation duration
+* Implemented with typescript

 ## Getting started
 ```js
     npm install react-native-element-textinput --save